omeka/omeka-s-enduser/docs/modules/iiifpresentation.md

 - `https://example.com/omeka-s/` is your base installation URL (do not include the URL to any particular site, or the `/s/` that comes before a site)
 - `iiif-presentation/3/` indicates that you are offering the version 3.0 type of an IIIF manifest
+- `item` indicates that the object is an Omeka S item
-- `item/1234/manifest` is the particular item ID.
+- `1234` is the particular item ID.

 You can test that the module is working correctly by going directly to a viewer or manifest URL in your browser.
-For the viewer, you should see your item's media load in the viewer and metadata in the sidebar.
+For the viewer, you should see your item's media load in the viewer with metadata in the sidebar.
 For the latter, you should see a page of JSON loading where "Manifest" appears early on as the type.
 You can also use validator tools such as [https://presentation-validator.iiif.io/](https://presentation-validator.iiif.io/){target=_blank}.

 Similarly, each item set URL is